Crime & Justice

 Authorities in New York have identified the suspected gunman in the fatal shooting of Shanice Young, a pregnant woman killed after her own baby shower in Harlem early Sunday.

-Justin Soriano, 40, is wanted in connection with Sunday’s shooting, which happened around 1:16 a.m. near the corner of West 128th Street and Frederick Douglass Boulevard.
+Police are searching for Justin Soriano, 40, in connection with Sunday’s 1:16 a.m. shooting near West 128th Street and Frederick Douglass Boulevard.

 Police described him as about 6 feet, 2 inches tall, weighing 215 pounds.